How to Avoid Social Media Burnout

 How Can I Fight Social Media Burnout?

-It's worth noting that the current study didn't follow people over time.
+*It's worth noting that the current study didn't follow people over time.
 Also, Liu and Ma only recruited university students for their study and the questionnaire they filled out was entirely self-reported.
-This means that the results might not be applicable to other demographics and that more research is needed before drawing conclusions about the relationship between social media addiction and burnout.
+This means that the results might not apply to other demographics and that more research is needed before drawing conclusions about the relationship between social media addiction and burnout.

 Study Objective & Methods